 Failed a Spot Check: Ripley failed her Spot Check at the end, as she sits down face to face with the alien in the shuttle, hidden amongst the pipes and valves on the walls she's facing.

-Failsafe Failure: In the event of biohazardous, volatile, or other contagion escaping, the ship can be destroyed by removing the reactor control rods and shutting down the cooling system.
-But the Nostromo's self-destruct fail-safe mechanism, is woefully unfit for purpose.
-It's virtually impossible to initiate this emergency destruction sequence by accident, but just as fiendishly obtrusive to abort it.
+Failsafe Failure: The Nostromo's self-destruct fail-safe mechanism is virtually impossible to initiate by accident, but it is just as fiendishly obtrusive to abort it.
 There is no quick reset button.
 It will not override without first manually disengaging safety interlocks and inserting the rods back in.
 If a last-minute-decision was ever made to abort, you're basically screwed.

 Fanservice: Ripley spends a number of scenes walking around in her underwear.

 Combines with Tempting Fate.
 Second officer Kane is the first crew member to die.